roidrage/riak-rugb/02_whats_riak/02_whats_riak.md

 # Basics #

 * Data is partitioned into slices
-* Partition = virtual node
+* Partition = virtual node/vnode
 * Hashed on a 160 bit integer space
-* A server can serve multiple slices
+* One physical node = multiple vnodes

 !SLIDE center